-It’s no secret that I totally love a good romance (generally of the Young Adult variety, but I don’t discriminate).
+It’s no secret that I totally love a good romance.

-- City of Bones by Cassandra Clare – Bart and I just watched the movie this week and it was surprisingly good, but just nowhere near as good as the book which had me laughing aloud while I drove back and forth to school in 2009.
+- City of Bones by Cassandra Clare – Bart and I watched the movie a few years after it came out and it was surprisingly good, but just nowhere near as good as the book which had me laughing aloud while I drove back and forth to school in 2009.
+(Full review here)

 - Something Borrowed by Emily Giffin – I don’t recommend her books often because they are at the edge of what I’m comfortable suggesting to other people, but. . . .I totally love this one.
 (I haven’t seen the movie.
 Was it terrible?
 It kind of looked terrible).

 - Notes from the Midnight Driver by Jordan Sonnenblick – I love all of his books, but this one hasn’t been as widely popular as some of his others.
 I love a romance from a teen boy’s perspective.
 You know, just to change things up a bit.

 - Dairy Queen by Catherine Gilbert Murdock – I read the whole trilogy a couple of years ago and then re-listened to it all in December.
 I love D.J. for being an out-of-the-ordinary main character (she works on her family’s cow farm and also ends up going out for her football team.
 Which might get in the way of her possible romance with the quarterback of the rival football team).

 - This Lullaby by Sarah Dessen – Long-time readers know I love Sarah Dessen.
 The year I discovered her, I read all her books.
 This one, I’ve read twice.

 - Edenbrooke by Julianne Donaldson – I’ll be the first to admit that regency romances aren’t my usual genre (like . . . at all), but when Ralphie tells you to read a book, you do what she says.
 And then you send her texts saying, “You were so right.
 I owe you my first born child for this recommendation.”
 (Full review here).